HANDMADE IN UGANDA

 Made in an ethical, fair trade environment.
-Handwoven by a cooperative of women located in rural Uganda this one of a kind piece takes a day to complete.
+Handwoven by a cooperative of women located in rural Uganda this one of a kind piece takes several days to complete.

 - Made of natural fibers and grass; do not submerge in water.

 - If necessary, use a damp cloth to wipe or spot clean the basket.